Ghini/ghini.desktop/doc/installing.rst

 Installing on Windows
 ---------------------

-The Windows installer used to be a "batteries-included" installer, installing everything needed to run Bauble.
-The current maintainer of bauble.classic cannot run Windows applications.
-If you want to run the latest version of bauble on Windows: download and install the dependencies and then install Bauble from the source package.
+The current maintainer of bauble.classic has no interest in learning how to produce Windows installers, so the Windows installation is here reduced to the same installation procedure as on Unix (Linux and MacOSX).

-Please report any trouble and help with packaging will be very welcome.
+Please report any trouble.
+Help with packaging will be very welcome, in particular by other Windows users.

+The steps described here instruct you on how to install Git, Gtk, Python, and the python database connectors.
+With this environment correctly set up, the Bauble installation procedure runs as on Linux.
+The concluding steps are again Windows specific.

 .. note:: Bauble has been tested with and is known to work on W-XP, W-7 and W-8.
 Although it should work fine on other versions Windows it has not